Council of Nicea

-The Council of Nicea (325 CE) was an important meeting of about 300 bishops from across the Roman Empire who met to discuss theological and administrative issues.
-It is best known for resulting in the Nicene Creed, which is still used by most Christian denominations today as a statement of faith.
+The Council of Nicea was an important meeting of about 300 Christian bishops from across the Roman Empire in 325 CE to discuss theological and administrative issues, including the divinity of Jesus Christ.
+They met in Nicea, which is located in modern Iznik, Turkey.
+The Council of Nicea is best known for resulting in the Nicene Creed, which is still used by most Christian denominations today as a statement of faith.

 - Eusebius, Life of Constantine 3.4-23 (eyewitness account of a bishop at the council)

 - Athanasius, Letter to Bishops of Africa (eyewitness account)

 - Athanasius, Defense of the Nicene Definition (eyewitness, mainly on theology)

 - Socrates Scholasticus, Ecclesiastical History 1.7-9 (early 400s)